jessdolt/Chanz_tech_exam/README.md

 6. Run php artisan serve

 ## APP CONSTRAINTS
-1. Convertable value can not exceed >= 1,000 / one thousand.
+1. Convertable value can not exceed >= 1,000 || "one thousand".
 2. Only accepts whole numbers.
+3. Didn't provide a logic for the bonus question.